 If you decide to remove KDE Plasma and return to your previous desktop setup, follow these steps to cleanly uninstall all components.

-Switch Back to LightDM Before Removal
+Switch Back to LightDM Before Removing KDE Plasma

 Before purging KDE components, return the system to Mint’s default display manager (LightDM) so the login screen still works after Plasma is removed: